Searching ...

 What is the property tax rate for Cleveland, OH?

-The property tax rate for Cleveland was 3.02% in 2020.
+The residential effective property tax rate for Cleveland was 84.21 mils in 2023, or 2.65% of market value.
 Some neighborhoods had an additional tax assessment.
-Property taxes are levied on a property’s full market value.
-A $100,000 home paid $3,020 in property taxes.
+Property taxes in Ohio are levied on a property’s full market value.
+A $100,000 home paid $2,650 in property taxes.
 That figure includes the Cuyahoga County tax rate.
 The tax rates in and around Cleveland are some of the highest in the state.

 What neighborhoods are in Cleveland, OH?

-Eastern European immigrants founded the Broadway Slavic Village.
-Today it has a historic district with quality retail, restaurants, and cultural attractions.
+Irish, Welsh, and Eastern European immigrants founded the Broadway-Slavic Village.
+The redeveloping historic district is bringing in quality retail, restaurants, and cultural attractions.
+It now has an RTA station, public art installations, and concert halls.

 Collinwood includes the Waterloo Arts District.
-The murals and creative works are found throughout the area.
-There are indie shops, dive bars, and attractions throughout the area.
+Murals and creative works are found throughout the thriving cultural scene.
+Check out indie shops, dive bars, and lakefront access.

 The Fairfax community has song seen a lot of recent redevelopment thanks to the Cleveland Clinic.
 This area is home to the country’s oldest African-American theater.
-It’s also full of historic architecture and churches.
+Historic architecture and churches addto its heritage.
+It has ties to Langston Hughes and Jesse Owens.

-Glenville is known as the home of Superman– or rather his creators Jerry Segall and Joe Schuster.
-The modern Glenville is a mixed-use complex with lots of boutiques and dining options.
+Glenville is known as the home of Superman—or rather, his creators, Jerry Segall and Joe Schuster.
+The modern Glenville is a mixed-use complex with many boutiques and dining options.
+Locals also have access to Rockefeller Park and an arts campus.

-The Hough neighborhood is between Midtown and University Circle.
-There’s a lot of history in this community, which operates the historical park and has the African-American Museum of Cleveland.
+The Hough neighborhood is between MidTown and University Circle.
+This community has a lot of history, as it operates the historical park and has the African-American Museum of Cleveland.

 Little Italy is near the Case Western Reserve University campus and at the base of Murray Hill.
 It was first settled in the late 19th century by Italian artisans.
 It feels like you’re stepping into a European village with narrow streets and Italian eateries.